 This idealist conclusion that “all properties and actions in the physical world are therefore non-deterministic to some degree” simply doesn’t follow!
 This is only a limitation on the formulas of quantum mechanics to determine properties and actions beyond a certain level of accuracy, not a limitation on the reality or definiteness of reality itself.

 The comprador bourgeoisie, or comprador capitalists, refers to that section of the bourgeoisie within a country (especially a Third World country) which acts as the local agents of one or another foreign imperialist power and/or the corporations headquartered in one of those imperialist countries.
-Thus in China in the period leading up to World War II there was a major group of comprador capitalists working in league with the Japanese imperialists, and another major group of compradors working in league with the U.S. capitalists.
+Thus in China in the period leading up to World War II there was a major group of comprador capitalists working in league with the Japanese imperialists, and another even larger group of compradors working in league with the U.S. or British capitalists.

 An analysis or evaluation of some situation, phenomenon or process which is thorough, and which focuses on the most important contradictions at work there, and on all the most important facts relating to it.
 This is in contrast to a superficial investigation, or one which focuses only on a few isolated facts.

 [Intro material to be added... ]